attiii/zingiri-web-shop/readme.txt

 1. Upload the `zingiri-web-shop` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Activate the 4 sidebar widgets.
+4. Go to the Wordpress Settings page and find the link to the Admininistration Panel of Zingiri Web Shop, login with the default user admin and password admin_1234.

 Please visit the [Zingiri](http://www.zingiri.com/web-shop "Zingiri") website for more information and a Demo.